 Pinterest is a relatively new Social Networking site that offers a fresh take on the ways in which we use Social Media.
 Essentially, the site is a giant community scrapbook; users find pictures or information they like on the web and â€œpin it,â€ which subsequently attaches it to their Pinterest account and shares it with friends and followers.
 Obviously they have uncovered something special over there, since Pinterest recently became the fastest site to hit 10 million unique users in history.
 Just in case you didnâ€™t fully absorb that information, allow me to repeat it; No website has ever reached the 10 million user mark as fast as Pinterest did (yes, that includes Facebook and Twitter).
 This kind of growth doesnâ€™t happen on accident, the ease of use and connectivity that the site provides has proven to be exactly what people were looking for.

-How Can Pinterest Help eCommerce Efforts?
+How Can Pinterest for eCommerce Help Sale Efforts?

 When it comes to online shopping, the go to method has remained relatively unchanged over the past few years.
 Think about what it is you want to buy, come up with a name for it, and type it into a search engine.
 The problem here is that this method requires that you already know what it is youâ€™re looking for; youâ€™re only being presented with exactly what you searched for, not things that fit your â€œstyle.â€ With Pinterest, users are befriending and interacting with others who have similar interests.
 The result: An online shopping experience that presents you with relevant items or services that you might not have come across after doing a quick Google search.
 In ecommerce this is invaluable because it can be frustratingly difficult to get your brandâ€™s name out there if youâ€™re only relying on Google searches.
 Larger, better known companies always dominate the top pages (and we all know people rarely venture past page 2).
 Simply put, Pinterest presents an opportunity for exposure to smaller businesses that otherwise wouldnâ€™t be able to get it.
 This is an opportunity that growing eCommerce businesses canâ€™t afford to pass up.